grafana/mimir/docs/sources/operators-guide/monitoring-grafana-mimir/collecting-metrics-and-logs.md

 ---
+aliases:
+  - /docs/mimir/latest/operators-guide/monitoring-grafana-mimir/collecting-metrics-and-logs/
-title: "Collecting metrics and logs from Grafana Mimir"
+description: Learn how to collect metrics and logs from Grafana Mimir itself
-menuTitle: "Collecting metrics and logs"
+menuTitle: Collecting metrics and logs
-description: "Learn how to collect metrics and logs from Grafana Mimir itself"
+title: Collecting metrics and logs from Grafana Mimir
 weight: 60
 ---